yousefoqal/IT1025-CRN_81663/lab2/readme.md

 ### Executive Summary
 The purpose of lab 2 is to show you about many things that an IT major will need to know for there career.
-They need to identify whats a harddrive and the components.
-They will need to know what's an ALU and CPU.
-As wheel the inputs that the computer has.
-They will need to identify the different logic gates and circuits.
-How to convert decimal number into Binary and vice versa.
+It will show them how to use github and the many things you can do in it.
+It will teach them about information systems for business.
+It will teach them about hardware and its components.
+They will also learn the Data representation.

 ### Hardware